sebastien-plutniak/archeoviz/README.md

   - **run.plots**: TRUE or FALSE.
 Whether to immediately compute and show plots (without requiring the user to click on the buttons in the interface).

+### Html export

+  - **html.export** : TRUE or FALSE.
+Whether or not to allow figures to be exported as interactive html widgets.

 # Acknowledgment